Do You Need an Experienced NJ Attorney to Defend You Against a Speeding Ticket?

 Just because you are caught and issued a ticket for doing a certain speed over the speed limit does not automatically mean you will receive the points dictated in the statute, however.
 The prosecutor must still charge you with the offense and you must be found guilty in order to receive the points.
 Therefore, it is sometimes possible to plea bargain with the prosecutor.
 A skilled NJ Speeding attorney is often able to negotiate a deal with the prosecution in which they agree to drop the charge to a lesser offense and therefore fewer points on your license in exchange for your guilty plea.
 This essentially means you agree to accept the penalty and not fight the charge in exchange for fewer points on your license.
 Should you consider this?
 The answer often depends on a number of factors, such as the quality of your attorney, your previous driving record, the sufficiency of evidence against you, and sometimes just the prosecutor themselves.
 A typical example is when someone is caught doing 15-29 mph above the speed limit and the prosecutor agrees to drop it down to a 1-14mph charge in exchange for a guilty plea.
 This is favorable to most drivers since 2 points on your license is obviously better than 4 points.

 It is important to keep in mind that if you accumulate 12 or more points on your New Jersey license, your license will be subject to suspension.
 Cases involving defendants who are approaching this 12-point mark on their license present the typical example of when an experienced New Jersey speeding ticket attorney is needed to defend your case.
 Nobody wants to have his or her license suspended.
-Since a potential 10 points can come from one speeding incident (speeding and reckless driving for going 30 mph over the limit), a license suspensions is unacceptable.
+Since a potential 10 points can come from one speeding incident (speeding and reckless driving for going 30 mph over the limit), a license suspension is unacceptable.
 You have a right to defend yourself against a speeding ticket.
 If there is a possibility your license will be suspended, you owe it to yourself to hire an experienced speeding ticket attorney who can defend you against such a ticket.

 If I receive a speeding ticket in another state, will I receive points on my New Jersey License?